grafana/tutorials/content/tutorials/iis.md

 ------

-If you already had a subpath on your domain you would configure it like this
+If you already have a subpath on your domain, configure it as follows:
 - Your Parent Site Address: http://yourdomain.com/existingsubpath

  ```bash